nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy.md

 The load tests will be programmed, and simulations will be described, in Scala and the Gatling DSL, with orchestration scripts programmed in Python 3.

-Unit tests will be programmed in Java 8, using the JUnit library.
+The unit tests will be programmed in Java 8, using the JUnit library.

 ## 7 Management and Source Control of Automated Tests